supermedium/aframe-particleplayer-component/README.md

 particles move always the same.
 This can be overcome using `count` parameter so only a random percentage of the particles are used on each replaying, adding a lot of variation effectively.

-* **Limited performance**.
-Although the performance is very good because there is no hard math involved in each frame to move the particles, the current implementation is based on individual object3Ds per particle, and updating all matrices per frame.
-This is not optimal for many (thousands) particles, where a more GPU-oriented solution is needed.

 * **Big cache JSON files**.
 If you don't take care, cache files can be quite big for big simulations (both in number of particles and duration),